sfrechette/stream-sequelize-node/README.md

 # stream-sequelize-node
-Ingest sample PubNub stream using Sequelize to Postgres with TimescaleDB extension installed and enabled for time series analysis
+Ingest sample PubNub realtime data stream using Sequelize to Postgres with TimescaleDB extension installed and enabled for time series analysis.
 ### Installation
 Clone repository
 ```